lmanul/424/index.md

-Title to Units may be taken in the name of an individual or in the names of two or more persons, as tenants in common or as joint tenants or as tenants by the entirety or in the name of a corporation or partnership, or in the name of a fiduciary or trust, estate, unincorporateg association, syndicate, joint venture, Organization, government or any department or agency thereof, or any other entity permitted to own real property in the State of New York.
-The cerm "Unit Owner” as used in these By-Laws shall include any person, group or persons, association or entity taking title as Set forth in this Section.
+Title to Units may be taken in the name of an individual or in the names of two or more persons, as tenants in common or as joint tenants or as tenants by the entirety or in the name of a corporation or partnership, or in the name of a fiduciary or trust, estate, unincorporated association, syndicate, joint venture, Organization, government or any department or agency thereof, or any other entity permitted to own real property in the State of New York.
+The term "Unit Owner” as used in these By-Laws shall include any person, group or persons, association or entity taking title as Set forth in this Section.
 The above shall not constitute consent or condonation of any activity nor permitted under existing certificates of